-The latest attraction at the Australian Butterfly Sanctuary is a twenty minute educational guided walk around our grounds displaying various caterpillar host food plants.
+The food plant walk at the Australian Butterfly Sanctuary is a twenty minute educational guided walk around our grounds displaying various caterpillar host food plants.
 All of these plants are grown on site and are used by our laboratory staff to feed our caterpillars.

 Fun Fast Food Facts